 A company is a distinct legal entity with its own income tax liability, and is required to lodge a Company income tax return.
-The company tax rate is 27.5% for base rate entities and 30% for most other companies.
+For base rate entities the company tax rate is 25%; for most other companies, the company tax rate is 30%.
 Special rates apply to certain types of companies, or companies in certain industries.

 A partnership carrying on a business must complete a Partnership tax return to show all income earned and deductions claimed for the income year, and how the net income or loss was shared between the partners.
 The partnership itself is not a taxable entity.
 Rather, each partner includes a share of the partnership's net income or loss in the partner's taxable income.

 Partnerships where the only income is from joint investments (for example, jointly owned shares or rental properties) are not required to lodge a Partnership income tax return.
 Rather, each partner's share of the joint income is declared in the partner's own tax return.